Px to Em Calculator

-CSS has four different units that can be used for the size of fonts (and other elements such as margins).
-The application and relationships between these units may be very confusing.
-This article will help you understand the main differences between the units, while our px to em calculator will help you switch between them in no time.
+CSS has four different units that can be used to denote the size of fonts (and other elements such as margins).
+The application and relationships between these units can be very confusing, so this article will help you understand the main differences between the units, while our px to em calculator will help you switch between them in no time.
 If you ever wondered how to convert em to px, or pt to px, or couldn't grasp what the CSS em unit actually means - keep reading to find out!

 Px, em, pt and %

 - Ems (em) are scalable units, used in digital media.
-One em corresponds to the height of the currently used font; for example, if the font used has a height of 12 pt, then 1 em = 12 pt.
-Ems are a popular unit because they are easy to understand, can be scaled as desired, and are mobile-device friendly.
-The main drawback of ems is the threat of cascading - because this unit is relative, changing the height of "parent" text immediately resizes all other fonts.
+One em corresponds to the height of the current font; for example, if the font used has a height of 12 pt, then 1 em = 12 pt.
+Ems are a popular unit because they are easy to understand, can be scaled if desired, and are mobile-device friendly.
+The main drawback of ems is the threat of cascading - because this unit is relative, changing the height of the "parent" text immediately resizes all other fonts.

 - Points (pt) are a unit for print CSS only.
 One point is equal to 1/72 inch, but only after printing.
 1 pt will look differently across devices or web browsers, as it will depend on screen resolution.
 Points are not scalable and should be avoided in digital media.